Back to Blog

 Queue management:

-• Message queues handle bursts
+• Message queues absorb bursts

 • Ensure delivery even during spikes